gamemanual0/gm0/source/docs/robot-design/drivetrains/tank.rst

   underpowered, and has a fragile gearbox.
 * Lacks agility and maneuverability due to 2 motor turning
 * Poor acceleration due to 2 motors
-* Often direct driven, which is highly discouraged for drivetrains
+* Often :term:`direct driven <Direct Drive>, which is highly discouraged for drivetrains

 .. figure:: images/tank/tetrix-pushbot.jpg
     :alt: Tetrix pushbot